 In principle, this works like the "Spread all Resources" command.
 But here you can choose from a new menu whereto the file(s) are copied.
 "All Sites" means all connected Sites (e.g. Servers) that are part of the Device tree.
-If you like to copy the file(s) to one site only, choose it from further down in the menu.
+If you would like to copy the file(s) to one site only, choose it from further down in the menu.
 "All Places" means all connected Masters and applies when working in a Multi-User environment.

 In addition to the above described media types, Pandoras Box supports other media sources.
 Mostly they are created in the project itself and are stored in it.

 A Text Input displays text (in various formats) and is stored within the project.
 When the new text entry is selected, you can change its properties in the Text Inspector.
 At the top there is a button to open the "Text Input Editor" tab where you can modify these and more settings.

 A Playlist plays back various media files (images and videos) one after another with an optional cross-fade on ONE layer.
 There is no need to program all files separately on the timeline.
 To modify the Playlist, e.g. add content or change its order, open it in the Playlist tab.
 The Playlist is stored within the project.

 A Browser is able to render a web page and is stored within the project.
 See its properties in the Browser Inspector.